 We also read a Magic Treehouse book as a family this week that was all about the San Francisco earthquake of 1906.
 The kids learned about the devastation that occurred after the earthquake.

-We spent a whole day exploring Yellowstone National Park.
-The kids learned how geysers like Old Faithful erupt.
+We did a Yellowstone day trip while we were in Montana.
+At the national park, the kids learned how geysers like Old Faithful erupt.
 And we also learned about the bears and animals that live in the area.

-At the end of the week, we camped and hiked at Arches National Park.
-The kids learned about the ecology of the desert, and explored the natural arch formations that are so popular in the park.
+At the end of the week, we camped and hiked at Arches National Park with kids.
+We learned about the ecology of the desert, and explored the natural arch formations that are so popular in the park.

 My kids love watching Wild Kratts, so as a writing exercise, I had them write letters to the Kratt brothers.
 I took pictures of the letters, and plan to send photos to them via their Facebook page.